avenirs-esr/avenirs-dsav/src/components/overlay/modals/AvModal/AvModal.md

 # Modals - `AvModal`

-## 🌟 Introduction
+## ✨ Introduction

-The `AvModal` component is an implementation of `DsfrModal`.
-The modal allows the user attention to be focused exclusively on a task or piece of information, without losing the context of the current page.
+The `AvModal` allows the user attention to be focused exclusively on a task or piece of information, without losing the context of the current page.
 This component requires a user action in order to be opened or closed.

 The `AvModal` component is a configurable modal window, offering advanced features such as focus trapping, escape key listening for closure, and action button management.
 This component is designed to display dialogs and alerts in an accessible and ergonomic way.

-🏅 Documentation on the `DsfrModal` can be found at [VueDSFR](https://vue-ds.fr/composants/DsfrModal)

-## 📐 Structure
+## 🏗️ Structure

 The default modal is used to highlight information that does not require user action.
 It is displayed when a button is clicked.